Dr. Natalia Riobo-Del Galdo

-I joined the University of Leeds as a University Academic Fellow and Group Leader in 2015.
+I work at the University of Leeds since 2015, when I joined as a University Academic Fellow.
 Before that I was an Associate Professor of Biochemistry and Molecular Biology at Thomas Jefferson University in the United States, where I joined the faculty ranks in 2008.

 I was born and educated in Argentina.
 My first degree from the University of Buenos Aires is a MSc equivalent in Biology.
 I completed my PhD at the same institution working in free radicals and mitochondria metabolism in 2001.
 I moved to the University of Pennsylvania, United States, to train as a postdoc in developmental biology, signal transduction and molecular pharmacology of the Hedgehog pathway.

 I am interested in discovering the molecular details of the very complex Hedgehog signalling pathway in vertebrates.
 Ever since the pathway was discovered in Drosophila melanogaster as a master controller of segment polarity, thousands of studies have shown the fundamental role of Hedgehog signalling in vertebrate embryonic patterning and in cancer initiation and progression.
 In the past decade, my group published a series of articles on newly discovered "non-canonical" signalling mechanisms and outputs of the Hedgehog pathway in normal cells and we are now interested in understanding this process in more detail and in assessing its relevance in Hedgehog-dependent cancers.